Skip to content

 Epoch-level correlations

 By default, the correlations from CORREL are based on the entire signal.
-To instead estimate of channel-pair correlations based on aggregating epoch-level correlations, use the ch-epoch option.
+To instead estimate channel-pair correlations based on aggregating epoch-level correlations, use the ch-epoch option.
 This is often likely more robust to artifacts.
 In particular, if you also use ch-median then the final correlation is the median of epoch-level correlations (otherwise, default = mean).
 In general, when using the CORREL command, it is probably advisable to always add ch-epoch ch-median.

 Parameter Example Description